 WAC 246-282-006 Washington state Vibrio parahaemolyticus control plan.

-(1) This section establishes the Washington state Vibrio parahaemolyticus control plan (control plan) for the months of May 1st through September 30th (control months).
+(1) This section establishes the Vibrio parahaemolyticus (Vp) control plan (control plan) for the months of May 1st through September 30th (control months).
 The requirements of this section are an extension of the NSSP Model Ordinance.

-(2) All harvesters and shellfish dealers harvesting or delivering oysters to a certified shucker packer for shucking or postharvest processing (PHP) during the control months must label the oysters with a harvest tag stating "For shucking by a certified dealer" or "For PHP by a certified dealer."
-Oysters harvested and tagged in compliance with this subsection are exempt from subsections (3) through (20) of this section.
+(2) A harvester or shellfish dealer harvesting or delivering oysters to a certified shucker packer for shucking or postharvest processing (PHP) during the control months must label the oysters with a harvest tag stating "For shucking by a certified dealer" or "For PHP by a certified dealer."
+Oysters harvested and tagged in compliance with this subsection are exempt from subsections (3) through (23) of this section.

-(3) The following definitions apply throughout this section:

-(a) "Single-source Vibrio parahaemolyticus case" or "case" means a laboratory-confirmed Vibrio parahaemolyticus-associated illness or illnesses with a common exposure that are reported to the department.
-The case must:

-(i) Be associated with commercially harvested shellstock;

-(ii) Not involve documented postharvest abuse; and

-(iii) Be traced back to a single growing area.

-(b) "Control months" means May 1st through September 30th.

-(c) "Cool" or "cooling" means to:

-(i) Adequately ice or place in a controlled environment with a temperature of 45°F (7.2°C) or less; and

-(ii) Reach and maintain an internal oyster tissue temperature of 50°F (10°C) or less.

-(d) "Harvest temperature" means the water temperature or internal oyster tissue temperature at the time of harvest.
-The harvester or shellfish dealer shall state whether they use water temperature or internal oyster tissue temperature for harvest temperature in their harvest plan.

-(4) All harvesters and shellfish dealers harvesting oysters during the control months shall report the volume of oysters harvested.
-This information must be reported by month, oyster species, size class, and growing area for all control months.
-This information must be reported by December 31st each year.
-Harvesters and shellfish dealers that do not submit this information to the department may not harvest oysters during the control months during the next calendar year.
+(3) A harvester or shellfish dealer harvesting or processing oysters during the control months shall report the volume of oysters harvested or processed.
+This information must be reported by month, oyster species, size class, utilization type (raw, shucked, post-harvest processed), and growing area for all control months.
+This information must be compiled and reported to the department by December 31st annually.
+A harvester or shellfish dealer that does not submit this information to the department may not harvest oysters during the control months during the next calendar year.

-(5) Harvesters and shellfish dealers harvesting oysters during the control months shall complete, submit to the department, and keep on file a current Vibrio parahaemolyticus harvest plan.
-In order for the department to review the harvest plan prior to May 1st, the harvest plan must be submitted by March 1st each year unless no changes have been made to the existing harvest plan.
-Harvesters and shellfish dealers shall sign and date their harvest plan each year and make it available to the department upon request.
+(4) A harvester or shellfish dealer harvesting oysters during the control months shall complete, submit to the department, and keep on file a current Vp harvest plan of operations (harvest plan).
+The harvest plan must be submitted to the department for review at least 14 calendar days before the first planned harvest within the control months unless no changes have been made to the existing harvest plan.
+Each harvester or shellfish dealer shall sign and date their harvest plan each year and make it available to the department upon request.

-(6) The harvest plan must:
+(5) The harvest plan must include, at a minimum:

-(a) Describe the harvest, temperature collection, cooling, and conveyance methods.
+(a) The harvest, temperature collection, cooling, and conveyance methods;

-(b) Include an example of the harvest temperature record designed to meet the requirements in subsection (11) of this section.
+(b) An example of the harvest temperature record designed to meet the requirements in subsection (10) of this section; and

-(c) Identify if water temperature or internal oyster tissue temperature is used to meet the requirements in subsection (11) of this section and specifically how this measurement will be taken.
+(c) If water temperature or internal oyster tissue temperature will be used as the harvest temperature to meet the requirements in subsection (10) of this section and specifically how this measurement will be taken.

-(7) The department shall review and either approve or deny the harvest plan within thirtydays of receipt.
+(6) The department shall review and either approve or deny the harvest plan within 14 calendar days of receipt.
 If the department denies approval of the harvest plan, the department shall notify the applicant of the decision in writing stating the reasons for the denial and providing the opportunity to correct the deficiencies.
-Harvesters and shellfish dealers may not harvest oysters during the control months unless the department has approved the plan.
+A harvester or shellfish dealer may not harvest oysters during the control months unless the department has approved the plan.

+(7) A harvester or shellfish dealer shall follow their approved harvest plan.
+Failure to follow the approved harvest plan subjects the shellfish operation to actions in WAC 246-282-110.